 This chapter establishes the general obligations of the licence holders and responsibilities for the safety of their licensed installations, including nuclear waste management and decommissioning.
-Relevant excerpts from the Law are provided in this report under Article 9.
+Relevant excerpts from the Law are provided in this report under Article 9 of this report.